 That’s a good question.
 I’ve done the bulk of the puzzle upside down.
 That’s right, the top of the puzzle is closest to me, and the bottom is furthest away from me.

 Why?
 It’s a technique I learned ages ago in creating a drawing or painting from a photograph.
 Turn it upside down, and your mind stops trying to fill in the gaps with imagery that does not exist.
 Did you know your brain will do that?
 Be it music, images, data, or just about anything, the human mind will fill gaps with what it thinks makes sense.
 Turning the picture upside down forces the brain to stop doing that.
 It is forcing me to look at patterns, shapes, and colors to find the missing piece.
 In short, it’s an alternate way of looking at life.

 Application to Everyday Life

 I create characters that interact with each other to tell a story.
-The story could be about anything, it really doesn’t matter.
+The story could be about anything.
+It really doesn’t matter.
 What matters is enticing the reader to see enough to keep reading, provide conflict and drama along the way, to reach a believable ending.
 I try to write my stories as if you, the reader, were living the plot, by escaping death, loving life, solving a problem or enjoy themselves in bed with a favorite partner.

 It’s the journey that matters.

-So, as I sit in front of my jigsaw puzzle or write my next great novel, remember this.
+So, as I sit in front of my jigsaw puzzle or write my next brilliant novel, remember this.
 I will relentlessly search every elusive piece that hides from my intense gaze.
 I will find you and put you into your place in the world.
 You cannot escape, and I will assimilate you.